g-jensen/stochastic-particles/README.md

 ### Building

+First, run `make deps`

-Run `make all` to compile every simulation.
+then, run `make all` to compile every simulation.
 Run `make <simulation>` to compile a specific simulation.
 Simulations are found in `/examples`.